-Why does the sun set so slowly around the solstice?
-At the June (or December) solstice, the sun rises and sets farthest north (or south) of due east and due west.
-The farther the sun sets from due west along the horizon, the shallower the angle of the setting sun.
+Now consider that the farther the sun sets from due west along the horizon, the shallower the angle of the setting sun.
 That means a longer duration for sunset at the solstices.

 Meanwhile, at an equinox, the sun rises due east and sets due west.
 That means – on the day of an equinox – the setting sun hits the horizon at its steepest possible angle.

-The sunset duration varies by latitude, but let’s just consider one latitude, 40o north, the latitude Denver or Philadelphia in the United States, or Beijing in China.
-At that latitude, on the day of equinox, the sun sets in about 2 and 3/4 minutes.
+The sunset duration varies by latitude, but let’s just consider one latitude, 40 degrees north, the latitude of Denver or Philadelphia in the United States, Sardinia in the Mediterranean, or Beijing in China.
+At that latitude, on the day of a solstice, the sun sets in about 3 1/4 minutes.

-On the other hand, at 40o north latitude, the solstice sun sets in roughly 3 and 1/4 minutes.
+On the other hand, at 40 degrees north latitude, the equinox sun sets in roughly 2 3/4 minutes.

-Actually, the sunset and sunrise are a tad bit longer on the December solstice than they are on the June solstice.
-That’s because the sun is closer to Earth in December than it is in June.
-Therefore, the sun’s disk looms a bit larger in our sky in December.
-Additionally, the closer December sun moves eastward upon the ecliptic at a faster clip, helping to retard the December solstice sunset (and sunrise) even more.
-For instance, at 50o north latitude, the winter solstice sunset (sunrise) lasts about 4 minutes and 18 seconds, or about 8 seconds longer than the sunset (sunrise) on the summer solstice.
+Additionally, the closer December sun moves eastward upon the ecliptic at a faster clip, helping to slow down the December solstice sunset (and sunrise) even more.
+For instance, at 50 degrees north latitude, the winter solstice sunset (sunrise) lasts about 4 minutes and 18 seconds, or about 8 seconds longer than the sunset (sunrise) on the summer solstice.